sdthompson1/babylon/README.md

       [vampire](https://vprover.github.io/).

  - The compiler is now reasonably complete, and working well; it is possible to write and verify medium-sized programs using it.
-Having said that, it is still only a prototype, so while people are welcome to "try out" the language, it might be advisable to wait for a later version (e.g. 1.0) before embarking upon any serious projects using it.
+   However, as the "0.1" version number implies, it is currently just a prototype, so while people are welcome to "try out" the language, it would be advisable to wait for the 1.0 release before starting any serious projects using it.

 Future goals include:

  - New language features (currently some important features are missing, e.g. recursion).
- - Formally verified language implementation in Isabelle (this would increase confidence in the correctness of the compiler, as well as demonstrating that the language itself has desirable properties e.g. type safety).
+ - A formally defined semantics for the language, together with a verified implementation in Isabelle (this would increase confidence that the language is well-defined and the compiler is correct).
  - Resource consumption limits (e.g. provide ways for users to prove bounds on memory allocation or number of CPU operations carried out by their programs).